johanlinaker/johanlinaker.github.io/_posts/2024-10-16-sustaining-maintenance-labor-for-open-source-software-projects-through-human-Infrastructure.md

 ---

-title: "Paper: Sustaining Maintenance Labor for Healthy Open Source Software Projects through Human Infrastructure: A Maintainer Perspective"
+title: "Paper: Sustaining Availability of the Maintenance Labor with Human Infastructrue Key for Healthy Open Source Software Projects"
-seo_title: "Paper: Sustaining Maintenance Labor for Healthy Open Source Software Projects through Human Infrastructure: A Maintainer Perspective"
+seo_title: "Paper: Sustaining Availability of the Maintenance Labor with Human Infastructrue Key for Healthy Open Source Software Projects"
-excerpt: "We (Me, Georg Link, and Kevin Lumbard) did a study exploring how human infrastructure may help to support and secure the necessary amount of maintenance labor needed to ensure the long-term health of an OSS project.
-We identify a framework of infrastructure design aspects that maintainers and communities may consider when building human infrastructure.
-The design aspects consider specifically the human factors required, e.g., enabling a sustainable work-life balance, managing social pressure, promoting inclusiveness, and setting up guard rails for managing toxicity. "
+excerpt: "We (Me, Georg Link, and Kevin Lumbard) explore how the health and sustainability of Open Source Software projects is dependent on the human activity invested by project maintainers and contributors.
+The activity invested is labaled maintainence labor, and can accordingly originate either from the maintainers (maintainer labor) and the contributors (contributor labor).
+The latter includes the full spectra between long-term to episodic contributors).The maintenance labor is substractable, meaning its availability is limited to the human actvity invested, and can be depleated, e.g., due to abandonment or limitations among currnet maintainers.
+The labor can be compared to a common-pool resource, as it is also difficult to exclude others from benefitting from.
+To enable a long-term and viably maintained OSS project, the availability of maintenance labor need to be sustained from both sources (maintainers and contributors).
-seo_description: "We (Me, Georg Link, and Kevin Lumbard) did a study exploring how human infrastructure may help to support and secure the necessary amount of maintenance labor needed to ensure the long-term health of an OSS project.
-We identify a framework of infrastructure design aspects that maintainers and communities may consider when building human infrastructure.
-The design aspects consider specifically the human factors required, e.g., enabling a sustainable work-life balance, managing social pressure, promoting inclusiveness, and setting up guard rails for managing toxicity. "
+Human infrastructure can help sustain this availability and need especially consider human factors, e.g., enabling a sustainable work-life balance, managing social pressure, promoting inclusiveness, and setting up guard rails for managing toxicity.
+There is a dependency between the two categories of maintenance labor where a limited amount of contributor Labor creates a burden and dependency on the maintainer, while too high amounts may create too large of an overhead for maintainers, resulting in increased stress and pressure.
+Attraction of new contributors is considered pivotal for a healthy project, but needs to be balanced with an onboarding process that can empower the newcomers to make better contributions, requiring less attention from the maintainers.
+Non-code contributions, such as helping out with support, community management, and marketing are specifically highlighted as important contributions.
+Finally, Resource Funding is seen as a means of enabling maintainers and contributors to create a healthy work-life-balance, while also improving the project health. "
 date: 2024-10-16T15:34:30-04:00
 categories:
   - blog
 tags:
   - open-source-software
-  - public-sector
-  - policy
   - digital-commons
+  - health
+  - sustainability
 header:
   teaser: "/assets/images/2024-10-16-sustaining-maintenance-labor-for-open-source-software-projects-through-human-Infrastructure/teaser.jpg"
 ---